Configuration file guide

 CONFIG.ws.fileLength = 60; % in seconds

-CONFIG.ws.dateFormat = 'yyMMdd_HHmmss';
+CONFIG.ws.dateFormat = 'yyMMdd_HHmmss'; % format of timestamp in filename

-% example file name: WISPR_230504_202206.wav
+% example file name: WISPR_230504_202206.flac

 Optional plotting settings